Maine Revenue Services logo

 5. What is an "overpayment"?

-6. I claimed a Maine refund on my last year's Maine return, but Maine Revenue Services applied the money to a bill for another year.
-Doesn't that mean this Form 1099-G is wrong?
-Do I still have to report this as income?
+6. I claimed a refund on last year's Maine income tax return.
+Maine Revenue Services applied the money to a bill for another tax year.
+Does that mean this Form 1099-G is wrong?
+Do I have to report this as income?

-7. I did show an overpayment on my Maine return that I filed last year, but I had the money applied as a credit to the next year's return.
-Since I didn't get a refund, do I still have to report this?
+7. I had an overpayment on last year's Maine income tax return.
+The money was applied as a credit to next year's tax return.
+I did not receive a refund.
+Do I have to report this as income?

-8. This statement says my 2020 refund was issued in 2023.
-I already reported that refund on my 2021 federal return.
+8. This statement shows a 2023 refund was issued in 2025.
+That refund was reported as income on a 2024 federal income tax return.
 Can you correct the statement?
 If not, what should I do?

 9. This statement shows a refund of $1,500 last year.
-I did get a refund for that amount, but I amended my return a few months later, and had to pay $500 back.
-Shouldn't this statement say my net refund was $1,000?
+I did get a refund for that amount, but amended the return a few months later and owed $500.
+Should the statement show the refund amount was $1,000?

-10. This statement says the refund was issued for 2020.
-Why should I have to report that now?
-Why was a 2020 refund issued last year?
+10. This statement shows a refund was issued for 2023.
+Why do I need to report that now?
+Why was a 2023 refund issued in 2025?

 11. I have checked my records and I'm sure this statement is incorrect.
 What should I do?

-12. Why does my Form 1099-G show use tax, voluntary contributions, or park pass purchases?
+12. Why does Form 1099-G show use tax, voluntary contributions, or park pass purchases?

-14. I received a refundable property tax fairness credit last year.
-Is this amount included on my Form 1099-G?
+14. I received a refundable property tax fairness credit (PTFC) last year.
+Is this amount included on Form 1099-G?

-Form 1099-G is a report of income tax refunds of $10 or more issued during the prior tax year, including overpayments carried to another tax period.
-Form 1099-G may also include interest payments less than $600.
+Form 1099-G is a report of refunds, credits, or offsets of state income tax of $10 or more issued during the prior tax year, including overpayments carried to another tax period.
+Form 1099-G may also include interest payments of less than $600.

-Form 1099-INT is a report of interest payments of $600 or more that you received from Maine Revenue Services during the prior calendar year.
+Form 1099-INT is a report of interest payments of $600 or more received from Maine Revenue Services during the prior calendar year.

 Back to top